-The only problem is that you want to know which channel directed the most traffic to your website.
+To respond to all your questions, you need to know which channel directed the most traffic to your website.

-You might think that once you have your Google Analytics account setup on your website, all data will be there, but it won’t give you the detailed information related to your campaign.
+You might think that once you have your Google Analytics account setup on your website, all data will be there, but it won’t give you the detailed campaign information.

 For example, it can tell you that you have plenty of visits from Linkedin, but it won’t tell you which action was the most successful.
 Was it posting the URL on your profile or was it posting it in a group you belong to?